microsoft/terminal/doc/specs/#976 - VT52 escape sequences.md

 ### Compatibility

 This could be a breaking change for code that relies on the few existing VT52 commands being available without a mode change.
 However, that functionality is non-standard, and has not been around for that long.
-There is almost certainly more benefit in being able to implement the missing VT100 functionality than there is in retaining that non-standard behaviour.
+There is almost certainly more benefit in being able to implement the missing VT100 functionality than there is in retaining that non-standard behavior.

 ### Performance, Power, and Efficiency